 There is, however, some possible good news for prospective homeowners when stock markets are uncertain or falling.
 And this bright spot is that as buyer numbers decline, banks often loosen up lending policies and requirements.
 When there are fewer buyers, banks and other mortgage lenders have to do something to bring in more customers – usually by making it easier to borrow money to buy a home.

-Basically, here’s how it works, and so here’s what uncertain stock markets mean for homeowners in Los Angeles.
+Basically, here’s how it works, and so here’s what uncertain stock markets mean for homeowners in Riverside.
 When the stock market is booming, there are usually plenty of prospective homebuyers.
 In this case, lenders have no incentive to offer competitive terms because inventory is typically short and buyer competition is keen.
 But when the stock market takes a downturn, available inventory increases, and so lenders are forced, to accommodate home buyers.

 A Booming Real Estate Market and Uncertain Stock Markets